jonhusen/resume/resume.md

 #### **Cybersecurity Architect** | December 2021 - Present

+Design and maintain a cohesive, turnkey security MDR platform that is easily deployed and scales with customer needs.

+- Collaborated with development team to determine ways to drive engagement with and value of the Corsica Client Portal
+- Consolidated legacy tool sprawl to drive SOC efficiency and ease Cyber Engineering management burden
+- Developed client onboarding tooling and methodologies to reduce time to serviceability and show value to the client

 #### **Cybersecurity Engineering Manager/Sr. Cybersecurity Engineer** | July 2020 - December 2021

-- Deploy cybersecurity tools for new client onboardings; manage the initial client relationship
+Deploy cybersecurity tools for new client onboardings and manage the initial client relationship.

 - Lead R&D activities to streamline deployments and evaluate new product offerings; write clear and concise supporting documentation
 - Ensure the SOC can operate efficiently by owning the service delivery and integrations of the cybersecurity tool stack
 - Serve as a technical advisor to Director and C-level individuals within Corsica and act as an inter-departmental liaison

 #### **DevOps Engineer/Sr. Systems Engineer** | September 2019 - March 2020

+Drive efficiency and consistency of both internal and client-facing processes through the use of scripting and automation.

 - Develop workflows and ETL pipelines to migrate data from acquired companies into Corsica back-end systems
 - Develop a SharePoint wiki web scraper to extract documentation and files for ingest into a document management platform using Python
 - Evaluate service desk workflows and create scripts in RMM to be consumed by service desk personnel
-- Took charge of the reorganization of the DevOps GitHub repo
+- Took charge of the reorganization of the DevOps GitHub repo and development of a code style guide

 ### Spectrum Engineering Corp